Come Together; the power of art in Vancouver, BC

-The best thing about Art, whether it be a painting, a film or a concert, are the stories behind the work.
+The best thing about the power of Art, whether it be a painting, a film or a concert, are the stories behind the work.
 The ability for the Art to elicit an emotional response, and forge a connection with the viewer, is something of magic.
 I find that people connect to my work more, when they learn some of the story behind the making of the work, or the inception of the idea that inspired the work.
 I never know how a painting I make, will affect viewers.
 When someone connects to a painting, it is fascinating, and sometimes surprising, to find out what that connection is for the viewer.

 This past weekend we were fortunate enough to enjoy legendary rock star, Paul McCartney, in concert in Vancouver for his ‘Freshen Up’ world tour.
 As the performer is now 77 years old and has been performing for over 60 years, his music has forged deep connections with the fans, so deep it can be felt emanating from the crowd.
 Over three hours, and 36 songs spanning six decades, the energy emanating from the audience was more powerful than the megawatt sound-system blasting out the guitar riffs and melodies.